Workplace investigation questions to ask each party

 Ask follow-up questions as needed

 A key part of being a good investigations interviewer is knowing when to dig deeper.
 It’s important to be aware of the fact that your interview subjects will likely be nervous and hesitant to speak with you.
-If you get the feeling that they are not being forthcoming or that they are hesitating and may have more to share, feel free to divert from the script and ask some follow-up questions to dive a bit deeper into particular answers.
+If you feel that they are not being forthcoming or that they are hesitating and may have more to share, feel free to divert from the script and ask some follow-up questions to dive deeper into particular answers.
 Be sure to maintain a calm and non-accusatory tone when asking for additional information.

 Workplace investigation questions to ask the complainant

 Many workplace investigations start with an interview with the complainant who filed the report or brought the matter to your company’s attention.
-The purpose of this interview is to get a full account of what occurred from the complainant’s perspective and how it impacted them.
+This interview aims to get a full account of what occurred from the complainant’s perspective and how it impacted them.

 Workplace investigations can cover a variety of topics such as alleged harassment, theft, or discrimination.
 In instances of alleged workplace harassment or inappropriate behavior, do your best to be empathetic and make the complainant feel comfortable.